-The VxFS file system provides a set of tuneable I/O parameters that control some of its behavior.
+VxFS provides a set of tunable I/O parameters that control some of its behavior.
 These I/O parameters are useful to help the file system adjust to striped or RAID-5 volumes that could yield performance far superior to a single disk.
 Typically, data streaming applications that access large files see the largest benefit from tuning the file system.

-If the VxFS file system is being used with the VERITAS Volume Manager, the file system queries the Volume Manager to find out the geometry of the underlying volume and automatically sets the I/O parameters.
-The Volume Manager is queried by mkfs when the file system is created to automatically align the file system to the volume geometry.
-Then the mount command queries the Volume Manager when the file system is mounted and downloads the I/O parameters.
+If VxFS is being used with the VERITAS Volume Manager, the file system queries VxVM to determine the geometry of the underlying volume and automatically sets the I/O parameters.
+VxVM is queried by mkfs when the file system is created to automatically align the file system to the volume geometry.
+The mount command also queries VxVM when the file system is mounted and downloads the I/O parameters.

-If the default parameters are not acceptable or the file system is being used without the Volume Manager, then the /etc/vx/tunefstab file can be used to set values for I/O parameters.
+If the default parameters are not acceptable or the file system is being used without VxVM, then the /etc/vx/tunefstab file can be used to set values for I/O parameters.
 The mount command reads the /etc/vx/tunefstab file and downloads any parameters specified for a file system.
-The tunefstab file overrides any values obtained from the Volume Manager.
-While the file system is mounted, any I/O parameters can be changed using the vxtunefs command which can have tuneables specified on the command line or can read them from the /etc/vx/tunefstab file.
+The tunefstab file overrides any values obtained from VxVM.
+While the file system is mounted, any I/O parameters can be changed using the vxtunefs command which can have tunables specified on the command line or can read them from the /etc/vx/tunefstab file.
 For more details, see the vxtunefs(1M) and tunefstab(4) manual pages.
 The vxtunefs command can be used to print the current values of the I/O parameters.

-If the default alignment from mkfs is not acceptable, the -o align=n option can be used to override alignment information obtained from the Volume Manager.
+If the default alignment from mkfs is not acceptable, the -o align=n option can be used to override alignment information obtained from VxVM.

-Tuneable VxFS I/O Parameters
+Tunable VxFS I/O Parameters